Affiliate links on SoundGuys may earn us a commission. Learn more.

 What you should know about Lightning headphones

-Before spending your hard-earned money, there’s some things you should know about the state of the market and where things are headed in the future.
+Before spending your hard-earned money, there are some things you should know about the state of the market and where things are headed in the future.

 Lightning is dying, just like USB-C headphones

 If you want to know what the future of Lightning headphones is, just look at USB-C headphones.
-While companies like Apple and Google were quick to remove the headphone jack in order to drive up their sales, they did so without a full ecosystem of products behind the companies.
-Apple in particular was hoping that the market would catch up and make tons of Lightning-based headphones, which never happened.
-Instead of Lightning headphones being the middle ground to take us from the 3.5mm jack to completely wireless audio, Apple just plunged ahead into Bluetooth headphones.
+While companies like Apple and Google were quick to remove the headphone jack in order to drive up sales, they did so without a full ecosystem of products behind the companies.
+Apple in particular was hoping that the market would catch up and make tons of Lightning-based headphones… which never happened.
+Instead of Lightning headphones being the middle-ground to take us from the 3.5mm jack to completely wireless audio, Apple just plunged ahead into Bluetooth headphones.

-And if you’re a headphone manufacturer it’s way easier to sell a pair of wireless headphones to everyone with a phone instead of making Lightning headphones to sell just to Apple users.
-It doesn’t help that the Lightning connector, unlike the 3.5mm input, isn’t an open input.
+If you’re a headphone manufacturer it’s way easier to sell a pair of wireless headphones to everyone with a phone instead of making Lightning headphones to sell just to Apple users.
+It doesn’t help that the Lightning connector, unlike the 3.5mm input, isn’t an open standard.
 That means that if you want to make a pair of Lightning-based headphones, you need permission from Apple.
-As you can imagine, not a lot of companies went this route and instead just continued making 3.5mm headphones as usual or just made the jump straight to Bluetooth.
+As you can imagine, not a lot of companies went this route and instead just continued making 3.5mm headphones as usual — or just made the jump straight to Bluetooth.

 You should probably just go wireless

 While I’m personally still a big fan of wired headphones, Bluetooth has its moments.
 Particularly if you want them for exercise or if you’re commuting.
 If you’re looking into a pair of Lightning headphones, we strongly recommend just going straight to wireless headphones.
-There are plenty of great over-ears on the market including the Sony WF-1000XM4 or the Bose Noise Cancelling headphones 700, both of which are best in class active noise cancelling headphones and completely wireless.
+There are plenty of great over-ears on the market including the Sony WH-1000XM4 or the Bose Noise Canceling headphones 700, both of which are best-in-class active noise canceling headphones and completely wireless.

-If you prefer in-ears, the Apple AirPods Pro and Sony WF-1000XM3 are among the best noise cancelling true wireless earbuds on the market.
-If you don’t feel like spending that kind of money though, you can always go for one of the many other great true wireless earbuds that are available such as the Anker SoundCore Liberty Air 2 or the Jabra Elite 75t earbuds.
+If you prefer in-ears, the Apple AirPods Pro and Sony WF-1000XM4 are among the best noise canceling true wireless earbuds on the market.
+If you don’t feel like spending that kind of money though, you can always go for one of the many other great true wireless earbuds that are available.
 Either way, you’re spending less money and still getting a great product at the end of the day.

 Why you should trust SoundGuys

-Speaking of money, the writers at SoundGuys don’t get paid based on which products we recommend as it is against our ethics policy and would cost us our jobs.
+Speaking of money, the writers at SoundGuys don’t get paid based on which products we recommend.
 We get paid based on content output, and that’s it.
 We make money with affiliate links, so every time you purchase something through one of our links you’re helping us keep the lights on and we appreciate it!
-However, if you don’t like the item and return it within the return window, we most likely won’t see anything—meaning it’s in our best interest to point you to the right products.
+However, if you don’t like the item and return it within the return window, we most likely won’t see anything — meaning it’s in our best interest to point you to the right products.

 Frequently asked questions about Lighting headphones